Click on a company name below for more information.

 I've always called myself crafty (even my students think of me this way).
 I have dabbled in various types of art since I was little.
 In college I began to paint again as a stress reliever and my first lazy susan was made as a gift to a friend.
 I realized functional art was my calling and began painting lazy susans after getting the idea to sell them.
 Add in the element of art, and I have the opportunity to make people smile.
 My favorite part of what I get to do at RSM is meet someone who sees a lazy susan and knows EXACTLY who they are going to give it to.

 We have been in business since 1995 based in Seattle.
 All of our Candles are made from a blend of paraffin & soy waxes, 100% cotton braided wicks, candle dyes & candle additives.
-We purchase scented fragrances which contain essential oils, that’s why they smell so good and burns longer than other candles.
+We purchase scented fragrances which contain essential oils, that’s why they smell so good and burn longer than other candles.
 Personalized candles are available.
 Our Paint Can Lanterns are made from a 1-gallon paint can by hand-torching a pattern around the can.
 Each lantern is filled with scented wax, 4 wicks and lasts over 60 hours.
 Refill wax inserts available.

 I continue to grow and wander through the fun and beauty only art can bring.
 Since taking up watercolor,